adamdjbrett/outcome/content/page/submit.md

 ---
 title: How to Submit
-description: Gow to submit your article on Outcome project for doctrine of discovery org
+description: How to add your contribution on this site
 permalink: /how-to-submit/
 show_toc: true
 ---
+Were you inspired by our conference in 2023?
+Did you write something or do a podcast or a video refelction on the conference?
+Would you like us to include it here?
+If so please see below.

 ### Submit

-How to submit your easy on outcome
+Please email your submissions to <info@indigenousvalues.org>